 When you come into the Wound Care Center at Jefferson Hospital, our staff will evaluate your wound and general health with an examination.
-They'll also review your medical history with you and a blood test may be required.
-After evaluation, our staff will determine if you need additional tests that will give us information about the blood flow in the wound area.
+They'll also review your medical history with you and determine if a blood test is required.
+After evaluation, our staff will then determine if you need additional tests that will give us information about the blood flow in the wound area.

 Over the course of your treatment, you should avoid the use of any tobacco products; these will constrict blood vessels and prolong or even prevent the healing of your wound.